Yorkshire Museum: History

-During the COVID-19 pandemic the Museum, along with the other York Museums Trust sites, closed to the public on 23 March 2020.
+During the COVID-19 pandemic the museum, along with the other York Museums Trust sites, closed to the public on 23 March 2020.
 The museum remained closed a year later, but on 28 March 2021 it announced that it had received a £18,000 'Lifeline grant' from the Culture Recovery Fund for repairs to the building façade and roof.
-On 7 May 2021 it announced its reopening on the 9 July 2021 with an exhibition featuring a celebrated portrait of King Richard III from the National Portrait Gallery.
+On 7 May 2021 it announced its reopening on 9 July 2021 with an exhibition featuring a celebrated portrait of King Richard III from the National Portrait Gallery.
 This exhibition, and the site, closed on 31 October 2021 for the winter period in order to save resources and undertake building repairs.
 In February it announced that it would reopen on 8 April 2022 with a new exhibition featuring the Ryedale Roman Hoard.

-Keepers and Curators
+Keepers and curators

 The museum has had many keepers, curators and honorary curators over its lifetime.
-The first Keeper was John Phillips.
+The first keeper was John Phillips.